PMT Wins

 PMT Delivers a Win – Client Freed From Lengthy Lead Litigation by Swift Aggressive Action

-By Edward J. O’Gorman and Thomas M. Bona.
+By Edward J. O’Gorman.

 Court: Supreme Court of the State of New York, New York County